Rockbird: Critical reception

 Trouser Press wrote that the album "paves a pop path Harry can navigate, but the material is weak."
 The Los Angeles Times wrote that "the songs--which tend to be about ne’er-do-well boyfriends and romantic escapades--are tethered to jacked-up rhythms that don’t go down so well on the dance floor."
 Chris Heath of Smash Hits magazine was more positive, giving the album 7 out of 10 and stating "Nothing else is quite as brilliant as the current single "French Kissin' In The USA", but there's plenty of the aggressive sprightly pop songs that Blondie used to do so well, the odd slightly swoonsome ballad, and a couple of throwaway disco songs.
 How very nice it is to have her back".

 Commercial performance

 Rockbird peaked at number 31 on the UK Albums Chart, and remained in the charts for 11 weeks.
 It was certified gold by the British Phonographic Industry (BPI) in January 1987 for shipments in excess of 100,000 copies.
 In the United States, the album peaked at number 97 on the Billboard 200.

-Three singles were released from the album, "French Kissin' in the USA", which reached #8 in the UK, and is Harry's only solo top-10 single in that country, as well as "In Love With Love" and "Free to Fall", which reached #45 and #46, respectively.
+Three singles were released from the album, "French Kissin' in the USA", which reached #8 in the UK, and is Harry's only solo top-10 single in that country, as well as "In Love with Love" and "Free to Fall", which reached #45 and #46, respectively.
 "French Kissin'" also reached #57 on the US Billboard Hot 100, and #3 in Australia.
+"In Love with Love" was remixed by Stock Aitken Waterman and reached #1 on the Billboard Hot Dance Club Play chart.